Sleep Disorders

 Some useful, specific tests are urinary thin-layer chromatographic oligosaccharide screen for the sialidosis and urinary sediment dolichol estimation for the neuronal ceroid lipofuscinoses.
 Specific enzyme assays using fibroblast cultures and specific substrates may be useful to confirm the diagnosis in sialidosis (sialidase 1 and beta-galactosidase) and in some types of neuronal ceroid lipofuscinosis (palmitoyl protein thioesterase 1, tripeptidyl-peptidase 1, and cathepsin D).

 Neuroimaging.
 Structural brain MR is usually normal or shows diffuse atrophy in later stages.
-An MRI and MR spectroscopy study in patients with Unverricht-Lundborg disease showed loss of the bulk of the basis pontis, medulla, and cerebellar hemispheres as well as spectroscopy abnormalities in the pons, suggesting that brainstem involvement could play a role in the pathophysiology of the disease (36).
-In Lafora disease, abnormalities in spectroscopy, mainly in the frontal cortex, cerebellum, and basal ganglia, have been described (61).
+An MRI and MR spectroscopy study in patients with Unverricht-Lundborg disease showed loss of the bulk of the basis pontis, medulla, and cerebellar hemispheres as well as spectroscopy abnormalities in the pons, suggesting that brainstem involvement could play a role in the pathophysiology of the disease (47).
+In Lafora disease, abnormalities in spectroscopy, mainly in the frontal cortex, cerebellum, and basal ganglia, have been described (82).
+Cerebellar atrophy may also be noted in MEAK (56).

 Pathological studies.
-Lafora disease can be reliably diagnosed by examining eccrine sweat gland duct cells with periodic acid-Schiff (10).
+Lafora disease can be reliably diagnosed by examining eccrine sweat gland duct cells with periodic acid-Schiff (13).
 In cases of neuronal ceroid lipofuscinosis not confirmed by enzyme analysis, identification of typical inclusions with electron microscopy examination of peripheral white blood cells or skin will confirm the diagnosis.
-These inclusions are detectable in many cell types in the late-infantile form of the disease, but in the juvenile and adult varieties, diagnostic inclusions may be limited to eccrine secretory cells (40).
-False-negative skin biopsies in Lafora disease and in late-infantile and juvenile neuronal ceroid lipofuscinosis are mostly attributed to failure to examine the appropriate cell type properly (06).
+These inclusions are detectable in many cell types in the late-infantile form of the disease.
+However, diagnostic inclusions may be limited to eccrine secretory cells in the juvenile and adult varieties (53).
+False-negative skin biopsies in Lafora disease and in late-infantile and juvenile neuronal ceroid lipofuscinosis are mostly attributed to failure to examine the appropriate cell type properly (07).

-Genetic testing confirms the diagnosis in most cases of progressive myoclonus epilepsy.
-However, it must be accepted that some cases will not be classified even after careful clinical and genetic studies (20).
+Targeted genetic testing will confirm the diagnosis in most cases of progressive myoclonus epilepsy, where the clinical phenotype is classical.
+In other cases, next generation sequencing may be needed.
+However, it must be accepted that some cases will not be classified even after careful clinical and genetic studies (25).

-Treatment of these disorders may be distressingly difficult.
+Management of these disorders may be distressingly difficult.
 Overall, treatment of progressive myoclonus epilepsies remains limited to symptomatic management of seizures, myoclonus, and intercurrent complications.
-There is no specific treatment yet for most genetic disorders underlying a progressive myoclonus epilepsy syndrome although new therapies may soon be available.
+There is no specific treatment yet for most genetic disorders underlying the progressive myoclonus epilepsy syndrome although new therapies may soon be available.
+Going beyond a palliative treatment approach of progressive myoclonus epilepsies requires a fine understanding of biological processes.
 Once the diagnosis is confirmed, informed genetic counseling should be provided, together with psychological support, to parents, patients, and siblings, especially in those diseases with the worst prognosis.
+Treatment strategies that have shown to offer benefit in the various progressive myoclonus epilepsies syndromes are summarized below.

-Available data on the efficacy of drugs are primarily anecdotal or observational and come from small groups of patients.
-Traditional antiepileptic drugs useful in the treatment of progressive myoclonus epilepsies are valproate and clonazepam (26).
+Pharmacotherapy.
+Available data on the efficacy of drugs are primarily observational and come from small groups of patients.
+Traditional antiepileptic drugs useful in the treatment of progressive myoclonus epilepsies are valproate and clonazepam (34).
 However, valproate inhibits carnitine uptake and should not be used in mitochondrial disorders.
-Newer drugs shown to be effective include piracetam, levetiracetam, and topiramate (19; 35; 03).
-Two small, open-label studies support a beneficial role of zonisamide in the symptomatic treatment of progressive myoclonus epilepsies (62; 27).
-There is anecdotal evidence of the potential benefit of perampanel in the treatment of seizures and other neurologic symptoms such as ataxia or cognitive impairment in Lafora disease (50; 18).
-Perampanel also has been found to be useful for the treatment of myoclonus in patients with Unverricht-Lundborg disease although psychological and behavioral side effects may limit its use (13).
-Two clinical trials have failed to show the efficacy of brivaracetam in action myoclonus in patients with Unverricht-Lundborg disease (29).
+Other drugs shown to be effective include piracetam, levetiracetam, and topiramate (24; 45; 04).
+Two small, open-label studies support a beneficial role of zonisamide in the symptomatic treatment of progressive myoclonus epilepsies (83; 35).
+Perampanel also has been found to be useful for the treatment of myoclonus in patients with Unverricht-Lundborg disease although psychological and behavioral side effects may limit its use (17).
+In a case series, perampanel demonstrated a beneficial effect in action myoclonus, disability, and seizures and was well tolerated in people with progressive myoclonus epilepsies, irrespective of the genetic diagnosis (03).
+A systematic review of studies that analyzed the efficacy of perampanel for treating myoclonic seizures and symptomatic myoclonus suggested its efficacy in both, especially for treating patients who had a failure of response to valproate and levetiracetam (50).
+Two clinical trials have failed to show the efficacy of brivaracetam in action myoclonus in patients with Unverricht-Lundborg disease (37).

 Combinations of antioxidant vitamins and cofactors, like coenzyme Q10 and L-carnitine supplementation, can be used in patients with mitochondrial disorders.

-Specific treatment with enzyme replacement and gene therapy are attractive therapeutic options being developed.
-A multicenter, open-label study evaluated the effect of enzyme-replacement therapy with intraventricular infusion of recombinant human tripeptidyl peptidase 1 (cerliponase alfa) in 24 patients with ceroid lipofuscinosis type 2 (51).
+Precision therapies.
+Enzyme replacement therapy- Specific treatment with enzyme replacement and gene therapy are attractive therapeutic options.
+A multicenter, open-label study evaluated the effect of enzyme-replacement therapy with intraventricular infusion of recombinant human tripeptidyl peptidase 1 (cerliponase alfa) in 24 patients with ceroid lipofuscinosis type 2 (68).
 The treatment resulted in less decline in motor and language function than in historical controls.
-Among others, emerging adverse events included pyrexia, vomiting, and hypersensitivity reactions; also, infections developed in the intraventricular device that was used to administer the infusion.
+Among others, emerging adverse events included pyrexia, vomiting, and hypersensitivity reactions.
+Infections were also rarely noted in the intraventricular device that was used to administer the infusion.
+Ceroliponase alfa (Brineura®) is now currently approved precision treatment for CLN2 and is administered via a surgically implanted intraventricular access device, and studies are ongoing to determine its long term efficacy and complications (15).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.